shishirgoel27/shopping/README.md

 # shopping
    Description :
       Get discounted price at a shopping store

+      StoreManager : Interfacing with Store Owner.
+Responsible for managing the inventory and defining categories and can get/add items in the inventory.
+      ShoppingStore : Internally maintaining data structures for inventory and categories.
+Also responsible to provide the final bill amount.

 # Running with Maven
   When running with mvn spring-boot command, the arguments are to be separated by comma.